-On January 5, 1918. this all-Russian Parliament - with all parties represented - met.
+On January 5, 1918. this all-Russian Parliament - with all parties present - met.
 In this Parliament - unlike in the Workers and Soldiers Councils - Lenin's Party had only 25%.
-Most other Parties opposed Lenin's policy of Peace with Germany.
-So Lenin dissolved the Parliament.
-The leaders of the parties protested but the electorate wanted Peace more than this Parliament and did not oppose its dissolution.
+Most other Parties opposed Lenin's Peace with Germany.
+So Lenin dissolved this Parliament.
+He insisted on Peace at any cost.
+The leaders of all parties protested but the electorate craved Peace and did not oppose the dissolution of a Parliament that opposed it.
 After this brief interlude with political freedom Lenin introduced his one-party State.
 Very soon Luxemburg's prediction became reality with a vengeance.
 On August 30, 1918, Fanya Kaplan, member of the "Social Revolutionary Party" who spent 11 years in exile in Siberia for revolutionary activities against the Tsar, was so outraged by Lenin's dissolution of the Parliament that she shot Lenin.
 He survived and responded by outlawing all other political Parties.
 Later he also banned all opposition within his own Party.
-He lived till 1924 and the assassination attempt strengthened the secret police which eventually killed millions of innocents, including many of Lenin's comrades.
-Lenin knew that his attempt to set up a state-owned economy in Russia with its 140M illiterate peasants was a gamble.
+He lived till 1924 and after the assassination attempt strengthened the secret police which eventually killed millions of innocents, including many of Lenin's comrades.
+Lenin knew that his attempt to set up a state-owned economy in Russia with its 40 million illiterate peasants was a gamble.
 He pinned his hopes on revolutions in Germany, France, and Britain, with their big industrial working classes.
-A combined state-owned economy of Russia and Germany could set an example for the rest of the world.
-Germany had a revolution in 1918, but - unlike in Russia - it was run by Social-Democrats who wanted to reform Capitalism, not to replace it.
-German workers - unlike the Russians - had free Trade-Unions, so they gave the Social-Democrats - who refused to nationalize the economy - a majority in Parliament
+A combined state-owned economy of Russia and Germany could set a model for the rest of the world.
+Germany had a revolution in 1918, but - unlike Russia its Social-Democrats wanted to reform Capitalism, not to replace it.
+German workers, unlike Russian, had free Trade-Unions.
+They voted for the Social-Democrats who became a majority in Parliament and refused to nationalize the economy.

-The German Communist Party delayed publication of Rosa Luxemburg's article till 1922.
+The German Communist Party delayed publication of Luxemburg's article till 1922.
 Most communists never heard of it.
-This was a grave error, since wide publicity of her article could have saved millions of lives - perhaps even the revolution itself.
+This was a grave error, since wide publicity of her article could have saved millions of lives.
+If heeded it would have saved Socialism.